simplyhexagonal/doorlock/README.md

 Experience dictates that the logic behind groups and organizations will vary widely between projects.

-For example, just wonder if you will want a group comprised of users from two or more organizations, a cross-organizational group if you may.
+For example, just wonder if you will need to support the use-case for a group comprised of users from two or more organizations, a cross-organizational group if you may.
 That right there would be a text-book example of the [law of diminishing returns](https://en.wikipedia.org/wiki/Diminishing_returns), where the effort to implement said use-case would be disproportionately higher to the benefit provided to a smaller percentage of the devs using DoorLock.